Undergraduate Studies

 1. How do I declare the pre-major?

-You must have completed at least one of the pre-major GPA requirements in areas A and/or B at UCSB with a 2.3 (C+) GPA.
-Please email us at ugrad-soc@soc.ucsb.edu or come into our office to obtain the necessary forms.
+You must have completed at least one of the pre-major courses in areas A and/or B of the major sheet, here at UCSB, with a 2.3 (C+) GPA.
+Please email us at ugrad-soc@soc.ucsb.edu or come into our office to obtain the necessary form(s).
 When approved, you will be officially declared a pre-sociology major.
-It takes 4-6 weeks for the paperwork to process through the Registrar's Office.
+It will take 4-6 weeks for the paperwork to process through the Registrar's Office.
 You will remain in pre-major status until you complete all pre-major requirements and subsequently petition for full major status.
 Students must complete pre-major courses and achieve the minimum GPA requirements.
 Courses in Area A and B must be completed with a grade of "C-" or higher.
+ALL courses for the major and pre-major must be taken for letter grades, no exceptions.

 2. How do I declare the full major?

-You must have completed the entire pre-major with the required GPA, all of your grades must be posted in GOLD under your course history, and then you need email us at ugrad-soc@soc.ucsb.edu or come into our office to obtain the necessary forms.
+Once you have completed all of the course requirements on the pre-major sheet with the required GPA and all of the final grades are posted in GOLD under your course history, you will need email us at ugrad-soc@soc.ucsb.edu or come into our office to obtain the necessary forms.
 Students must complete pre-major courses and achieve the minimum GPA requirements.
 Courses in Area A and B must be completed with a grade of "C-" or higher.

 3. Will grades from my community college count toward the pre-sociology major grade point average?